jkrmarmol/v2/README.md

 ## **Contributing**
 If you find a bug or have a feature request, please open an issue on GitHub.
 Pull requests are also welcome!

-## **License**
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 Feel free to customize this template to fit your needs.
 Let me know if you have any questions!